CAMM (memory module): CAMM2

 CAMM2 was standardized by the JEDEC on December 5, 2023.
 The standard, dual-channel version has 646 or 666 pins in a long 14×46 rectangular array.
 It very closely resembles the kind of "CAMM" demoed by ADATA in June 2023.

 The version for LPDDR5 (MO-357E) has a small footprint consisting of a rectangular "body" (23 mm long × 78 mm wide) covering the pins and a trapezoidal "handle" part.
 It uses the standard dual-channel contacts.
+It is also known as LPCAMM2.

 The version for DDR5 (MO-358C) allows for a lot more variation.
 Chip sizes are defined to house different numbers of memory chips and pin channels: Axxx (40 mm, dual channel pins), Bxxx (54 mm, dual channel pins), Cxxx (68 mm, dual channel pins), Dxxx (28.5 mm, single channel pins), and Exxx (56.5 mm, single channel pins).
 Each dual-channel socket can be split into two by raising the two halves to different heights, allowing two single-channel modules to be attached.

 An expanded socket of about 20×46 pins is planned for DDR6 with a 50% growth in channel width.

+SOCAMM2

+SOCAMM2 (small outline CAMM2) is a form factor developed by Micron and Nvidia.
+It will be standardized by the JEDEC for LPDDR5/5X as JESD328.
+When socketed, the SOCAMM2 module sits flat to the main board, is approximately 90mm long, 14mm wide and around 1mm high.
+It has 694 pins.
+Each module can integrate 4 stacks of up to 16 memory chips, for up to 64 memory ICs, enabling a per-module capacity of 128 GiB (or 256 GiB using 32 Gb chips, per Micron).
+It operates at 1.05 V. It is mainly expected to be used in AI inference servers, edge servers, and AI PCs.
+An LPDDR6X version is also planned.

 Adoption

 In April 2022, Dell launched laptops in the Dell Precision 7000-series that used a custom form factor of CAMM for DDR5 SDRAM.

 The first computer, and laptop, to use CAMM2 (LPCAMM2: CAMM2 with LPDDR5) memory modules is the Lenovo ThinkPad P1 Gen 7 released in April 2024.

 In May 2024, MSI announced the first desktop consumer motherboard with CAMM2 support, the Z790 Project Zero Plus.

 At Computex 2025, various companies unveiled CAMM2 products.
 Chiefly, Gigabyte showed new motherboards, on which various RAM manufacturers demonstrated their new modules: G.Skill demonstrated prototype 5300 MHz (DDR5-10600) kits, Kingston showed 32-128 GB kits from their "Fury Impact" line.
 TeamGroup also demonstrated 4000 MHz (DDR5-8000) CAMM2 kits.

+In April 2026, Framework announced the Laptop 13 Pro where the Intel Core Ultra Series 3 version of the mainboard supports LPCAMM2.